basement game room outfitted with pool table and couch

 2. The Ultimate Fantasy Arcade

-Why yes, you can have your very own bowling alley right in your basement — and you don't have to be Elon Musk to afford it.
-While installing a custom alley can be pricey if you want all the bells and whistles — pinsetter and automatic ball return, for example — you can build a barebones bowling lane in your home with some lumber and serious DIY skills.
+Bowling night can be every night with your own home bowling alley.
+While installing a custom setup can be pricey if you want all the bells and whistles — e.g., pinsetter and automatic ball return — you can build a barebones bowling lane in your home with some lumber and serious DIY skills.
 Add a pool table, comfortable seating and a snack bar for the full experience.

 If “game time” means getting together to watch the game, this one’s for you.
 Keep the floor simple — concrete or wood makes for easy cleanup of spilled snacks.
 Look to your favorite teams for game room wall decor ideas — team pennants and posters provide the perfect vibe.
 Display sports memorabilia in simple display cases or framed on the walls.
 Add a high-def big screen TV and comfortable seating with plenty of table space for setting down drinks and snacks.